REFRAME/prg/Matlab_package/README.md

 ### Usage

-The example usage is as follows:
+The example usage in Matlab is as follows:
 ```Matlab
 %% Creating the PRG-curve
 prg_curve = create_prg_curve([1 1 0 0 1 0],[0.8 0.8 0.6 0.4 0.4 0.2])